 What You Pay

-A private sector match of 50% or more of the compensation to the student is required.
+A one-to-one match or more of the compensation to the student is required.
 Compensation may include wages and stipends, tuition and fees, books, housing assistance or tools and equipment.

 Documentation of wages paid and/or other compensation provided must be maintained by the employer and made available upon request.